pagkly/Zed/Investopedia3/High-Yield Bond Definition.md

 Default is itself the most significant risk for high-yield bond investors.
 The primary way of dealing with default risk is diversification, but that limits strategies and increases fees for investors.

 With investment-grade bonds, investors can buy bonds issued by individual companies or governments and hold them directly.
-When they hold bonds directly, investors can build [bond ladders](https://www.investopedia.com/terms/b/bondladder.asp) to reduce [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp).
+When they hold bonds directly, investors can build [[bond ladders]](https://www.investopedia.com/terms/b/bondladder.asp) to reduce [[interest rate risk]](https://www.investopedia.com/terms/i/interestraterisk.asp).
 Investors can also avoid the fees related to funds buy holding individual bonds.
 However, the possibility of default makes individual bonds too risky in the high-yield bond market.

 Small investors should generally avoid buying individual high-yield bonds directly because of high default risk.
 High-yield bond ETFs and mutual funds are usually better choices for retail investors interested in this asset class.

 ### Higher Volatility

-Historically, high-yield bond prices have been much more [volatile](https://www.investopedia.com/terms/v/volatility.asp) than their investment-grade counterparts.
+Historically, high-yield bond prices have been much more [[volatile]](https://www.investopedia.com/terms/v/volatility.asp) than their investment-grade counterparts.
 In 2008, high-yield bonds as an asset class lost 26.17% of their value in just one year.
 Between 1980 and 2020, a diversified portfolio of investment-grade bonds (including both corporate and government bonds) never lost more than 3% in a single calendar year.

 On the whole, the volatility of high-yield bonds is closer to the stock market than the investment-grade bond market.